 The Day Before You Move

 By now you should be feeling excited and apprehensive at the same time.
 Begin by packing an emergency survival box.
-This should be filled with your pyjamas, toiletries, a change of clothes, food, knives and forks, and other things you might want to grab on your first night there.
+This should be filled with your pajamas, toiletries, a change of clothes, food, knives and forks, and other things you might want to grab on your first night there.
 Make sure you keep your important documents safe too.

 On The Day of The Move

 Make sure nothing has been left out of the moving van by comparing your inventory with the mover’s inventory.
 Be there when the movers are loading things up so you can oversee any problems.
 Also ensure you give them your number in case they run into any problems.
+This is one of the most important moving tips.

 Moving Tips You May Not Have Considered